simoninireland/introduction-to-epidemics/src/progress.md

 Middle Ages might be a good example.
 Suppose the disease breaks out ferociously in the city but, because they are separated and take precautions, the villages see a much sparser rate of infection.
-If we were to take the net case reproduction rate over the city we'd capture all the ferocity of the epidemic's spread.
-But if we calculated the rate over the country, we'd see a far milder epidemic.
+If we were to take the net case reproduction rate *averaged over the city* we'd capture all the ferocity of the epidemic's spread.
+But if we calculated the rate *over the whole country*, we'd see a far milder epidemic.
 Because the same disease is spreading in different circumstances, averaging may be misleading &ndash; too mild for the city, but too large for the countryside.
+This makes it possible to manipulate the reported $R$ value accidentally, or deliberately by judicious choice of population over which to take the average.

 For all these reasons it's important not to fixate on $R$.
 The fact that it's a number can sometimes give a false sense of security,